projectcalico/calico/master/reference/typha/configuration.md

 | `PrometheusMetricsEnabled`        | `TYPHA_PROMETHEUSMETRICSENABLED`        | Set to `true` to enable the Prometheus metrics server in Typha.
 [Default: `false`] | boolean |
 | `PrometheusMetricsPort`           | `TYPHA_PROMETHEUSMETRICSPORT`           | Experimental: TCP port that the Prometheus metrics server should bind to.
 [Default: `9091`] | int |
 | `PrometheusProcessMetricsEnabled` | `TYPHA_PROMETHEUSPROCESSMETRICSENABLED` | Set to `false` to disable process metrics collection, which the Prometheus client does by default.
 This reduces the number of metrics reported, reducing Prometheus load.
 [Default: `true`] | boolean |

+> **Note**: By default, if the health endpoint is enabled Typha listens on localhost.
+However, if  Typhs is used in
+> Kubernetes, the kubelet will do health checks using the pod IP.
+To work around this discrepancy, the Typha image
+> supports a health-check CLI command that fetches the health endpoint:
+> `calico-typha check (readiness|liveness) --port=<port>`.
+If you modify the health port, you will need to add the
+> `--port=<port>` argument to the liveness and readiness probe commands in the manifest.
+{: .alert .alert-info}

 #### etcd datastore configuration